Hello!

 - Glycerin

-I use the oil after shampoo and conditioning and a leave-in conditioner to lock in moisture and the moisturizer to seal in all the moisture and oil for a softer and more manageable hair.
-You can also use the oil on dry hair to reduce frizz especially for a braid or twist out.
+You can also use the oil on dry hair to reduce frizz, especially for a braid or twist out.

-For more information on hemp oil click on the links below
+For more information on hemp oil, click on the links below

 http://www.livestrong.com/article/182635-how-to-apply-hempseed-oil-to-hair